V6 engine

-A V6 engine is a six-cylinder piston engine where the cylinders share a common crankshaft and are arranged in a V configuration.
+A V6 engine is a six-cylinder piston engine where the cylinders and cylinder blocks share a common crankshaft and are arranged in a V configuration.

 The first V6 engines were designed and produced independently by Marmon Motor Car Company, Deutz Gasmotoren Fabrik and Delahaye.
 Engines built after World War II include the Lancia V6 engine in 1950 for the Lancia Aurelia, and the Buick V6 engine in 1962 for the Buick Special.
 The V6 layout has become the most common layout for six-cylinder automotive engines.

 Design

 Due to their short length, V6 engines are often used as the larger engine option for vehicles which are otherwise produced with inline-four engines, especially in transverse engine vehicles.
 A downside for luxury cars is that V6 engines produce more vibrations than straight-six engines.
 Some sports cars like the Porsche 911 use flat-six engines instead of V6 engines, due to their near perfect primary engine balance and lower centre of gravity (which improves the handling).

-The displacement of modern V6 engines is typically between 2.5 and 4.0 L, though larger and smaller examples have been produced, such as the 1.8 L Mazda V6 used in the 1991–1998 Mazda MX-3, or the 1.6 L Mitsubishi V6 engine used in the 1992–1998 Mirage/Lancer, while the largest V6 built was the 478 cuin GMC V6 used in the 1962 GMC C/K series 6500.
+The displacement of modern V6 engines is typically between 2.5 and 4.0 L, though larger and smaller examples have been produced, such as the 1.8 L Mazda V6 used in the 1991–1998 Mazda MX-3, or the 1.6 L Mitsubishi V6 engine used in the 1992–1998 Mirage/Lancer, while the largest gasoline V6 built was the 478 cuin GMC V6 used in the 1962 GMC C/K series 6500.